Network-Device-Independent Certification of Causal Nonseparability: SDI-QI and NDI certification of causal nonseparability in the ``( + + )-partite'' scenario

 such that

 with positive semidefinite matrices $W^{P\prec A\prec B_I}\in\L(\HS^{PAB_I})$, $W^{P\prec B\prec A_I}\in\L(\HS^{PBA_I})$, $W^{P\prec A_I}\in\L(\HS^{PA_I})$, $W^{P\prec B_I}\in\L(\HS^{PB_I})$.

 Note that in general $W^{P\prec A\prec B\prec F}$ and $W^{P\prec B\prec A\prec F}$ are not necessarily valid (subnormalised) process matrices themselves (unless $\Tr_{A_I} W^{P\prec A_I}\propto \id^P$ and $\Tr_{B_I}W^{P\prec B_I}\propto\id^P$).
 Indeed causally separable processes allow for the order between Alice and Bob to be influenced by Phil's action (in a classically controlled manner~\cite{wechs21}), rather than involving only convex combinations of processes with the fixed orders $P\prec A\prec B\prec F$ and $P\prec B\prec A\prec F$.
-This explains why Eq.~\eqref{eq:csep_PABF}, contrary to Eqs.~\eqref{eq:csep2} and~\eqref{eq:N-MDCI}, does not include convex weights, which would otherwise suggest such a combination.
+Such causally separable processes with dynamical causal order thus cannot be written as a convex mixture of valid processes with fixed causal orders.
+This is why, contrarily to Eqs.~\eqref{eq:csep2} and~\eqref{eq:N-MDCI}, we did not include convex weights in Eq.~\eqref{eq:csep_PABF}, which would otherwise suggest such a combination.